Cross-strait relations: Hostile non-contact (1999–2008)

 While Wang Daohan's return visit to Taiwan was scheduled, Lee Teng-hui described cross-strait relations as "state-to-state or at least special state-to-state relations" in July 1999.
 PRC leadership interpreted Lee's statement as a sign that Taiwan would take steps toward independence.
 Lee's two-states theory postponed Wang's visit indefinitely and the PRC issued a white paper entitled "The One-China Principle and the Taiwan Issue" in February 2000, before the 2000 Taiwanese presidential election.
 In the white paper, the PRC warned against conduct it would view as separatism and stated that the PRC would consider the use of force if Taiwan sought to indefinitely avoid meaningful talks with the PRC.

 Chen Shui-bian of the pro-independence Democratic Progressive Party (DPP) was elected President of the ROC in 2000.
 Before the KMT handed over power to the DPP, chairman of the Mainland Affairs Council Su Chi suggested a new term 1992 Consensus as a common point that was acceptable to both sides so that Taiwan and China could keep up cross-strait exchanges.
 Chen expressed some willingness to accept the 1992 Consensus, but backed down after backlash within his own party.
 In his inaugural speech, Chen Shui-bian pledged to the Four Noes and One Without, in particular, promising to seek neither independence nor unification as well as rejecting the concept of special state-to-state relations expressed by his predecessor, Lee Teng-hui, as well as establishing the Mini-three Links.
 Furthermore, he pursued a policy of normalizing economic relations with the PRC.
 The PRC did not engage Chen's administration, but meanwhile in 2001 Chen lifted the 50-year ban on direct trade and investment with the PRC.
 In November 2001, Chen repudiated "One China" and called for talks without preconditions.
 On 3 August 2002, Chen defined the cross-strait relations as One Country on Each Side (namely, that China and Taiwan are two different countries).
 The PRC subsequently cut off official contact with the ROC government.
+Certain cross-strait affairs transitioned into a non-governmental negotiation model, such as the talks held in Macau regarding direct cross-strait charter flights for Taiwanese businessmen during the Chinese New Year.

 Hu Jintao became General Secretary of the Chinese Communist Party in late 2002, succeeding Jiang as top leader of the PRC.
 Hu urged Taiwan's DPP administration to resume cross-strait dialogue on the basis of the 1992 Consensus.
 China continued its military build-up against Taiwan and pursued a vigorous policy of isolating Taiwan diplomatically.
 After the re-election of Chen Shui-bian in 2004, China issued a statement before Chen's inaugural speech, indicating that preventing Taiwan's de jure independence was the top priority of Beijing's Taiwan policy.
 In March 2005, the 10th National People's Congress passed the Anti-Secession Law, which authorized military action if Taiwan were to declare formal independence.